 - Priciest on this list

-- Front zipper deep is quite shallow
+- The front zipper deep is quite shallow

 - Opening the main pocket requires both hands